Aditya-Baradi/Pokemon-Price-Checker/README.md

 # Pokemon-Price-Checker (In Progress)
- Checkes pokemon cards using OCR and returns the price of those cards
+ Checkes pokemon cards using ocular character recognition and returns the price of those cards which came from a webscraper and was imputed into a SQL database